ijlee2/ember-container-query/.github/ISSUE_TEMPLATE/report-outdated-dependency.md

 ## List outdated dependencies 🔗

-When you ran `yarn outdated`, what did you see?
+When you ran `pnpm outdated -r`, what did you see?

 | Package | Current version | Latest version |
 |---|---|---|